Boys Are Not Defective Girls

 I am agnostic as to whether Western Governors University–Indiana will be a net gain to education in my state.
 Yet, I firmly disagree with the online university’s current ad campaign.

-Take a look at the commercial ...
+Take a look at the commercial that is ...

 Wanted: Stories of Successful People Without College Degrees